edusalcas/single-cell-repo/Ont-Creator/README.md

 - **_nucleic_acid_source_**: Type of sequencing used (SingleCell or SingleNucleus)
 - **_sample_type_**: CellLines, Organoids or Specimen.

-If you do not want to use some of these fields just leave it blank or remove the column.
+If you do not want to use some of these fields just leave it blank.

 If one of these fields is misspelled or does not exists, the code will throw an error and the project won't be created.